Brendan Donovan Player Props: Cardinals vs. Rangers

-On Tuesday, Brendan Donovan (coming off going 0-for-3) and the St. Louis Cardinals face the Texas Rangers, whose starting pitcher will be Dane Dunning.
+On Wednesday, Brendan Donovan (.438 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals face the Texas Rangers, whose starting pitcher will be Jon Gray.
 First pitch is at 8:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rangers.
+He had two hits (going 2-for-4) in his most recent game against the Rangers.

 Brendan Donovan Game Info & Props vs. the Rangers